smoeding/puppet-bind/REFERENCE.md

 Data type: `Optional[String]`

 The maximum size of the logfile.
-Logfile rotation takes place if this size is reached.
+Log rotation takes place if this size is reached.
 If the size is undefined then the logfile will not be rotated.

 Default value: ``undef``